-(Exact name of registrant as specified in its charter)

-Delaware 23-2874736 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 10590 Hamilton Avenue Cincinnati, Ohio 45231 (Address of principal executive offices) (Zip Code) Registrant's telephone number , including area code: (513) 851-4900 Securities registered pursuar nt to Section 12(b) of the Act: Title of Class Name of Each Exchange on Which Registered

-11.6% Junior Subordinated Debentures Preferred Securities Guaranty Preferred Share Purchase Rights None

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES X_NO

-Indicate by check mark whether the registrant is an accelerated filer (as defined in Rule 12b-2 of the Act).
-YES $$ NO $$ X

-On May 14, 2003 there were 7,118,665 Common Shares issued and outstanding by the Registrant and 4,217,724 Trust Preferred Securities issued and outstanding by the Hillman Group Capital Trust.
-The Trust Preferred Securities trade on the American Stock Exchange under symbol HLM.Pr.
+(Exact name of registrant a s specified in its charter) Delaware 23-2874736 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 10590 Hamilton Avenue Cincinnati, Ohio 45231 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (513) 851-4900 Securities registered pursuant to Section 12(b) of the Act: Title of Class Name of Each Exchange on Which Registered 11.6% Junior Subordinated Debentures Preferred Securities Guaranty Preferred Share Purchase Rights None Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark whether the registrant (1) has filed all reports required to be filed 12 months (or for such shorter period that the registrant was required to file such reports) YES [X] NO [ ] Indicate by check mark whether the registrant is an accelerated filer (as defined in Rule 1 2b-2 of the Act).
+YES[] NO[X] On May 14, 2003 there were 7,118,665 Common Shares issued and outstanding by the R Hillman Group Capital Trust.
+The Trust Preferred Securities trade on the American Stock Page 1 o of 29